codefoster/codefoster.com/source/_posts/blend.md

 ![](/files/blend_08.png)

-...and now you&#39;re ready to do some design on this page.
+...and now you're ready to do some design on this page.

-That&#39;s all for now.
+That's all for now.
 Let the power and potential that is Blend sink deep.
 Now use it to create an awesome app.

 Happy Blending!